![]() |

 Let's look at the process of travelling with a trombone step by step in a systematic way.

 First, never use a gig bag when you travel by plane.
-No matter how small a trombone you have, the final word on whether or not an instrument is allowed on board is given by the flight crew.
-If after all reasonable steps have been taken by you and you are not allowed to take your horn on board, you will have three options: (1) check your trombone as luggage, (2) purchase a seat for your trombone, or (3) don't go on the trip.
+If your trombone will not fit in an overhead compartment (more on this below) or there is no room for it in an overhead, you will have three options: (1) check your trombone as luggage, (2) purchase a seat for your trombone, or (3) don't go on the trip.
 None of those options is particularly appealing if your horn is in a gig bag, so plan for the worst (having to check your bag) and you will save yourself a potential headache.

 This said, it should be self-evident (but common sense is not all that common, so it bears saying...) that you should never plan to check your trombone as luggage in a gig bag.
 In fact, I don't recommend the use of a gig bag at ANY time - gig bags just do not provide adequate protection for an instrument.
 You don't need an airline baggage handler to throw your gig bag 30 feet to damage it - the slightest bump against your back can cause a slide to get out of alignment or the valve mechanism to get bent.
 Get yourself a good hard case and forget about the gig bag.